Jugol-Karmakar/product-analysis/README.md

 ## Works Done:

-.
-Show Another Product instead of an iPhone.
+- Show Another Product instead of an iPhone
 - Create Customer reviews fake data and used hook to show the same thing twice
 - Added Blogs
 - installed Recharts and shown charts in charts route